SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 Identifying Upper / Lower Case Letters
 ====================================

-The STON cannot identify whether the origin server recognizes upper or lower case letters.
+STON cannot identify whether the origin server recognizes upper or lower case letters.

    .. figure:: img/casesensitive.png
       :align: center

-      They might be the same contents or else 404 error will occur.
+      It might be the same content or else a 404 Error will occur.

 ::